 Owning a home is incredibly rewarding, but it comes with a lot of responsibilities—including taking care of your pipes.
-We know pipe maintenance probably isn’t at the top of your to-do list, but ignoring your pipes can lead to a range of plumbing issues.
-To help ensure that doesn’t happen, SafeWise researched the top threats to your pipes and put together this list of maintenance tips.
+We know pipe maintenance probably isn’t at the top of your to-do list, but ignoring your pipes can lead to a range of plumbing issues—including a flooded home.
+To help ensure that doesn’t happen, we researched the top threats to your pipes and put together this list of maintenance tips.

 Here’s our advice on how to avoid everyday pipe problems.